Last Updated on January 22, 2023 by Laura

-Education in the midst of a pandemic brings a great deal of uncertainty.
-School districts have had to cut back on budgets and eliminate positions as they reorganized for the 2020 – 2021 school year.
-Now is an important time for us to refresh our advocacy skills and learn how to effectively advocate for our school library programs.
+Education in the midst of a pandemic brought a great deal of uncertainty.
+School districts had to cut back on budgets and eliminate positions as they reorganized for the 2020 – 2021 school year.
+As librarians we had to refresh our advocacy skills and learn how to effectively advocate for our school library programs.
+Since we never know when future budget cuts may threaten our libraries and programs, it’s important to keep those library advocacy skills sharp!

 What is Advocacy?